jordidj/jordidj.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal page!
 My name is Jordi and I am currently working as a research fellow in theoretical plasma physics in the Solar and Magnetospheric Theory Group at the University of St Andrews (UK).
-Here, the main focus of my work is on the process of 3D magnetic reconnection.
+Here, the main focus of my work is on oscillations and instabilities of magnetohydrodynamic equilibria and the process of 3D magnetic reconnection.

 During my PhD at KU Leuven (Belgium), I developed a wide range of interests and skills.
 * My first venture into plasma physics consisted of the analysis of the ideal, warm, two-fluid ion-electron dispersion relation.
 This revealed an intricate web of crossings and avoided crossings between the six wave types in the frequency-wavenumber diagram, which led to a theoretical investigation of oblique whistler waves.
 Current efforts are focused on the extension of the results to a collisional plasma.